datastax-demos/powertrain-workshop/docsrc/content/script/script.md

 ### Results

 Once users have raced, the data is published to Kafka, crunched by spark streaming, and persisted to DSE.
-Go to the SiLK UI (port 5601 on your seed node) to see a time series summary of the races in th system.
+Go to the Powertrain Viewer (port 8081 on your seed node) to see a geographic representation of the races in th system.

+Kepler.gl allows you to fetch data in real time using the fetch button and to manipulate the visualization using the kepler.gl panel when the visualization is paused.

-Go to the Studio notebook to perform some cql, gremlin, or sparksql queries on the data.
+Finally, go to the Studio notebook to perform some cql, gremlin, or sparksql queries on the data.